 To avoid overheating the service valve, TXV valve, or filter drier while brazing, wrap the component with a wet rag, or use a thermal heat trap compound.
 Be sure to follow the manufacturer's instruction when using the heat trap compound.
-Note: Remove Schrader valves from service valves before brazing tubes to the valves.
+NOTE: Remove Schrader valves from service valves before brazing tubes to the valves.
 Use a brazing alloy of 2% minimum silver content.
 Do not use flux.

+Before conducting any hot work, ensure the area is in the open or has adequate ventilation.
+The ventilation shall continue during the period of hot work and should safely disperse any released refrigerant.
 Torch heat required to braze tubes of various sizes is proportional to the size of the tube.
 Tubes of smaller size require less heat to bring the tube to brazing temperature before adding brazing alloy.
 Applying too much heat to any tube can melt the tube.
 Service personnel must use the appropriate heat level for the size of the tube being brazed.
 NOTE: The use of a heat shield when brazing is recommended to avoid burning the serial plate or the finish on the unit.

-- The ends of the refrigerant lines must be cut square, deburred, cleaned, and be round and free from nicks or dents.
-Any other condition increases the chance of a refrigerant leak. - 2.
-"Sweep" the refrigerant line with nitrogen or inert gas during brazing to prevent the formation of copper-oxide inside the refrigerant lines.
-The POE oils used in R-410A applications will clean any copper-oxide present from the inside of the refrigerant lines and spread it throughout the system.
+- 1. The ends of the refrigerant lines must be cut square, deburred, cleaned, and be round and free from nicks or dents.
+Any other condition increases the chance of a refrigerant leak. - "Sweep" the refrigerant line with nitrogen or inert gas during brazing to prevent the formation of copper-oxide inside the refrigerant lines.
+The oils used in R-32 applications will clean any copper-oxide present from the inside of the refrigerant lines and spread it throughout the system.
 This may cause a blockage or failure of the metering device. - 3.
 After brazing, quench the joints with water or a wet cloth to prevent overheating of the service valve. - 4.
 Ensure the filter drier paint finish is intact after brazing.
 If the paint of the steel filter drier has been burned or chipped, repaint or treat with a rust preventative.
 This is especially important on suction line filter driers which are continually wet when the unit is operating.